 When looking to refinance, your LVR is calculated a little differently.

 Instead of a deposit, you need to calculate the equity in your property.
-This is the value of your property (not the price you paid), minus your remaining home loan debt.
+This is the difference between your home's current market value (not the price you originally paid) and the outstanding balance on your mortgage.

 Here's an example: